nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 Linking between services and schedules or schedule templates **SHALL** be mandatory for a user to perform where:

 - the [organisation switch](#organisation-switch) is set to ON
-- and a schedule or schedule template is marked as [GP Connect bookable](appointments_slotavailabilitymanagement.html#appointment-availability-control)
+- and a schedule or schedule template or slot within a schedule is marked as [GP Connect bookable](appointments_slotavailabilitymanagement.html#appointment-availability-control)

-When linking a service to a schedule (or schedule template), the list **SHALL** be driven from the [service list](#service-list) in the organisation configuration, and **SHALL** in addition include a 'Not applicable' option.
+When linking a service to a schedule (or schedule template), the list **SHALL** be driven from the [service list](#service-list) in the organisation configuration, and in addition **SHALL** include a 'Not applicable' option.

 In all other circumstances, linking between services and schedules or schedule templates **SHALL NOT** be mandatory for a user to perform.

-A special value of 'Not applicable' **SHALL** also be available to be selected, in addition to the [service list](#service-list).

 #### GP Connect bookable prompt ####